Umbrellas All the Way Down

 Because there’s so many different dimensions and things that can exist, it becomes a fantasy kitchen sink sort of deal, though it generally leans towards a surreal or just straight-up horror vibe.

 A final system that isn’t well known, but important to the story: beings, generally humans, can be sort of claimed by bigger entities.
 This usually happens when a particularly smart person is too curious for their own good, just has to know what’s going on, getting way over their heads with cosmic horrors and resulting in their corruption.
 These once-humans can also claim humans, etc., though the power is lessened the further you go down.
-These corruptions, as they are sometimes called, become puppets to whatever they stumbled into, and generally the more power of their host they tap into, the less control they have.
+These people become puppets to whatever they stumbled into, and generally the more power of their host they tap into, the less control they have.

 The overall function of objects is the same as in our modern world; however, it's often achieved in different, weirder ways, because of this world's connection to other dimensions.
 For example, sure, they have streetlamps like our world does, but they give off teal light and powered by ghostly will o'wisp flames.
 Most cities and shopping centers are multitiered, with mazes of sidewalks and ladders connecting different levels and shops from the outside.
 Everything is, in the end, the same objects with the same functions, but they lend a slightly otherworldly vibe to the environment because of the way they were all made.